pepoandra/Assignments/README.md

 *chatbot.py* is a command-line chatbot.
 The user inputs as many texts as desired when executing the program.
 These texts are then analysed and used to create a dictionary of pairs of words that the bot uses to create a new answer based on the user's last input.

+*filter_with_history.py* is a CGI filter with UNDO and REDO functions incorporated.
+It uses a C library called *libfast_filter.so*.

 ## Assembly

 *LCD_FINAL_MASTER.asm* controls a small LCD screen of 16 characters by 2 lines.